olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 - bind button (to enter bind mode, hold the button in the down direction for ca 4 seconds)

-Notes:
+***Notes***:

-- To enter the system bootloader for flashing, hold the button in the down direction during power up (or use the CLI, Lua script, or OLED if available)
+- To enter the system bootloader for flashing, hold the button in the down direction during power up (or use the CLI, Lua script, or OLED if available).
 - When using >= +30 dBn power output it is recommended to power the module through the external XT30 connector.

 ## As Receiver ##